Kylin1128/wshi0890_TUT2_Quiz_8/README.md

 ## PART 1: Imaging Technique Inspiration
-My inspirations come from a Promotional Video for the game *Zenless Zone Zerod*.The game isn't even official issued yet, but when it's first Promotional Video was posted, I was very attracted by some of the images in it.
+My inspirations come from a Promotional Video for the game ***Zenless Zone Zerod***.
+The game isn't even official issued yet, but when it's first Promotional Video was posted, I was very attracted by some of the images in it.
 So I think some of the imaging techniques used in it that I can learn.

 According to the assignment requirements, I would like to use layered geometric patterns in the final project, and this case has the layered appearance.
 It also used a fading effect so that the overall image looks smooth and does not seem stiff.

+Here are some screenshots of the Promotional Video:

 ![1](readmeImages/1.png)
 ![2](readmeImages/2.png)